oppia/oppia-web-developer-docs/Acceptance-Tests.md

 2. **Verify the fix using Stress Tests**

    * Run the **Stress Test Acceptance Tests** workflow again from your fork (you can't use Oppia repo).
 You can use same steps as in [Reproduction](#1-reproduction) phase.
-   * Use the same suite and 20 times run count.
+   * Use the same suite and a run count of 20.
    * A valid fix should result in **zero flaky failures** across all runs.
    * If a failure occurs: